-- A substancial charge will apply for the establishment of the official export permits.
+- A substantial charge will apply for obtaining the official export permits.

-- A carrier with a trackable service will be used for the toxinogenic strains.
+- A carrier with a trackable service will be used for the dual-use strains.